ShanaDart73/escapeApp/lib/lostOfOblivion/chapters/chapter35.md

 Furthermore, Jīn Líng got the feeling that they were doing even more shocking things above his head, which caused him to be petrified.

-In fact, Lán WàngJī only kissed Wèi WúXiàn slightly on the forehead; then, he leaned his own forehead against Wèi WúXiàn’s forehead, and both of them remained like this without doing anything else.
+In fact, Lán WàngJī only kissed Wèi WúXiàn slightly on the forehead; then, he leaned his forehead against Wèi WúXiàn’s forehead, and both of them remained like this without doing anything else.

-The sky above them was high and blue with some thin cirrus clouds looking like they were painted, and the grass beneath them was green and luxuriant with lovely colourful wildflowers.
-Like a caress, a gentle breeze completed the picture of this beautiful scenery.
+The sky above was high and blue with some thin cirrus clouds looking like they were painted.
+The grass around them was green and luxuriant with lovely colourful wildflowers.
+Like a caress, a gentle breeze blew, completing the picture of this beautiful scenery.

-Inwardly, Wèi WúXiàn said, “The ones I love and care about the most, who also love and care about me, are right now by my side.
+Wèi WúXiàn thought, “The ones I love and care about the most, who also love and care about me, are right now by my side.

 “There is a little bit of commotion out there.
 However, here is Yúnshēn Bùzhīchù, GūsūLán residence, where time is quiet and peaceful.”